 Fantastic Road (Fantastische Strasse)

-New routes have been added over the years and the 250-mile/400-km long Fantastische Strasse links nine of SouthWest Germany’s most beautiful and interesting towns: Stuttgart and Baden-Baden, the university towns of Tübingen and Heidelberg (the Harvard and Yale of Germany), and Burg Hohenzollern, the ancestral home of German emperors.
+New routes have been added over the years and the 250-mile/400-km long Fantastische Strasse links ten of SouthWest Germany’s most beautiful and interesting towns: Stuttgart and Baden-Baden, the university town of Tübingen, and Burg Hohenzollern, the ancestral home of German emperors.
 After passing through the Black Forest, the Swabian Mountains and the vineyards of the Neckar River, the route ends on the shores of Lake Constance.
 Put simply: this route is just fantastic!

 The German Clock Road (Deutsche Uhrenstrasse)